About deployment server

 Communication between deployment server and clients

-The deployment client periodically polls the deployment server, identifying itself.
-The deployment server then reviews the information in its configuration to find out if there is something new or updated to push out to that particular client.
-If there is new content to deploy to a given deployment client, the deployment server tells the client exactly what it should retrieve.
-The deployment client then retrieves the new content and treats it according to the instructions specified for the server class it belongs to--maybe it should restart, run a script, or just wait until someone tells it to do something else.
+Each deployment client periodically polls the deployment server, identifying itself.
+The deployment server then determines whether it has new or updated content to push to that particular client.
+If there is content, the deployment server tells the client, which then retrieves the content and treats it according to the instructions for the server class it belongs to.
+Depending on those instructions, the client might restart, run a script, or wait for further instructions.

 Lookup tables and deployment server